ethereum/ethereum-org-website/src/content/decentralization/index.md

 ## Trust and consequences {#trust-in-decentralization}

-We put a huge amount of trust in centralized institutions — banks, for example.
+We put a huge amount of trust in centralized financial institutions.
 However, as [history has repeatedly shown](https://en.wikipedia.org/wiki/List_of_banking_crises), our confidence is not always well-placed.

 ### What's going on behind the scenes? {#opacity}